AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 and finally to `[24]`.
-The concept of representing everything as an array also leaves our final result as an one element array or in Igor Pro context, a one elemented wave.
+The concept of representing everything as an array also leaves our final result as an one element array or in Igor Pro context, a one element wave.
 At the time of an evaluation, the maximum depth of an array is 3 dimensions as Igor Pro supports only 4 dimensions and one dimension is used for data alignment.